fmhy/edit/docs/beginners-guide.md

 * **[Soulseek](https://slsknet.org/)** or [Nicotine+](https://nicotine-plus.org/) - Audio download app
 * **[squid.wtf](https://squid.wtf/)** - Deezer FLAC download

-!!!note When using DDLs, it's generally recommended to use a download manager such as JDownloader, as they improve the ease of downloading along with the speed.
+!!!note When using DDLs, it's generally recommended to use a download manager such as JDownloader, as they improve the ease of downloading as well as the speed.
 You can find them listed [here](https://fmhy.net/file-tools#download-managers).

 ***